Kushner Legal Corporation Opens New Palm Springs Office

 -

-A will only takes effect after death.
-It does not provide management of your property during your lifetime.
-If you become incapacitated, the court may need to appoint a conservator.A living trust, by contrast, is effective immediately once created and funded.
-Under Probate Code Section 15200, a trust can manage property during your lifetime, in case of incapacity, and after death.
+However a living trust offers a key advantage.
+Once created and funded, it is effective immediately.
+Under Probate Code Section 15200, a trust can manage assets during your lifetime, during incapacity, and after death.
 Your successor trustee can step in without court involvement.

 Schedule Your Consultation Today